davidmolina/davidmolina.github.io/connecting.md

 layout: page
 title: Connecting
 description: >
-    The best way to connect with David Molina on the internet.
+    Choose the best way to connect with David Molina on the internet.
+David Molina is mostly @davidcmolina.
+Say hi.
 author: "David Molina"
 permalink: /connecting/
 ---